Rysanlos/ASF-DiscordBot/README.md

 # ASF-DiscordBot
 Do you want to use Discord instead of Steam to send commands to your bots?
-ASF-DiscordBit is for you!
+ASF-DiscordBot is for you!

 YOU NEED TO ENABLE IPC ON ASF!